Above: Female Red Mason bee

 They may also take up residence in holes created by other wood-boring insects.
 They they are unlikely to cause any damage where their nests are made.
 Once a brood cell has been made, mud is used to make partitions between each individual cell.
 The female uses a pair of ‘horns’ on her face to pack mud to close the cell.
 Hence, they need a source of mud – perhaps at the edge of a pond, or puddle from where they can gather small pellets for their nest.

-Below is a photograph taken of solitary bees in my garden - you can just see a red mason bee to right, and below that, a further nest made out of hollow canes.
+Below is a photograph taken of solitary bees in my garden in a msaon bee house I received as a gift - you can just see a red mason bee to the right, and below that, a further nest made out of hollow canes.

 Similar to the leafcutter bee life cycle, adults emerge in spring following a period of development and hibernation in a cell.
 Males appear first, waiting eagerly for sight of the females with which they will mate.
 After mating has taken place, the males will soon die.
 The female will seek a suitable location for her nest.
 She then constructs the nest, providing pollen and nectar in each cell for a single larva.
 Eggs destined to become females are laid toward the back of the nest, whilst males are laid toward the front.
 They will usually make between 4 and 6 cells, although sometimes as many as 10.
 Four or five similar nests may be completed in a season.

 will be one generation per year.
 The larvae develop and pupate,